 Homer Rushing, "The Gorilla Comes to Darwin's England," 1990.
 (25 MB PDF)

 In 1990, one of my UT graduate students, Homer Rushing, completed a remarkable MA thesis, "The Gorilla Comes to Darwin's England."
 It ran to 668 pages spread across two volumes.
 Homer's thesis won our department's Perry Prize as the best thesis of the year, and virtually everyone who has read it has told me (and I certainly agree) that it was better than most doctoral dissertations.
 It is a really outstanding piece of work and deserves to be more widely available.

 Homer was a retired Navy chief petty officer and very much his own man; my former colleague John Hughes, who helped supervise Homer while I was away in England on research leave for a year, used to say that Homer was "not a coachable athlete."
 Homer had his own vision of what his thesis ought to be and he carried it resolutely to completion, even as John and I told him that just two or three chapters (he eventually wrote twenty) of what we came to call "the Homer Tome" would easily suffice for an MA.
 But that wasn't for Homer; he wanted to do it up right, and he did.
-After he completed his MA, Homer entered our doctoral program, but troubles with his eyes led him to suspend any further graduate studies, and he devoted much of his later years to serious birdwatching and photography.
+After he completed his MA, Homer entered our doctoral program, but some health problems led him to suspend any further graduate studies, and thereafter he devoted much of his time to serious birdwatching and photography.
 On several occasions I urged Homer to submit some part of his thesis for publication as an article or two, but he never got around to it, and then in 2012 he passed away at the age of 68.
 You can find a very brief obituary and a photo of Homer here.
 (Note that his UT MA was actually in History, not English Literature.
 And I wish the photo showed Homer smiling; that's how I always remember him.)